PROMOTING RELATIONSHIPS IN SOCIAL MEDIA (PRISM) PROJECT

-We have just finished up with the current study, which is a dual-site trial between UBC and Ohio University in the United States.
+We have just finished up with the current study, which was a dual-site trial between UBC and Ohio University in the United States.
 We are testing MOSAIC in general education elementary school classrooms (grades K-4) during the regular school year.

 The main papers summarizing results from these study have now been published (Mikami et al. 2021, Journal of Clinical Child and Adolescent Psychology; Mikami et al. 2020, School Mental Health; Mikami et al., 2013, Journal of Consulting and Clinical Psychology; Mikami et al., 2013, School Psychology Review) and we have several other manuscripts published or in preparation that also involve the dataset (for example, see Jia and Mikami, 2016, Journal of Abnormal Child Psychology and Na and Mikami, 2018, Journal of Child and Family Studies).
 This dataset is available for graduate and undergraduate student projects.
 In addition, data are available from the first 3 years of the current MOSAIC study for students’ projects.

 The pilot study of MOSAIC was funded by National Institute of Mental Health 1R21 MH901486 to Amori Mikami (PI).
 The main trial was funded by the Institute of Education Sciences R324A160053 to Amori Mikami (PI) and Julie Owens (co-PI).
 The Michael Smith Foundation for Health Research Scholar Award also supports Amori Mikami’s efforts.

 PARENTAL FRIENDSHIP COACHING STUDY